NorthForge3D/Northforge3D-Trident/DESIGN-NOTES.md

 ## 2025-12-11
     - Reversal of original CAD separation.
 All CAD now housed in the NF3D-Trident file.
 This will improved work flow.
+    - Turned 1 bracket into 12 around the top.
+Loosely (messy cad) placed them until I add the t-nuts, and the m5 bolts.
+    - With the shortened printer, this stiffener design will work.
+If I built it taller, may need to consider weight.
+How much does 48 M5 bolts and 48 t-nuts add in weight?
+    - This is the design for this shortened dual grantry trident, may reconsider the number of braces if we decide to release this printer in kit form.
+If I stiffen significantly (I have) but add a 0.5 - 0.8kg of weight at the top, I may reduce movement at the joints but increase the wobble in the aluminum itself.
+Will try to calculate based on X height vs, X weight at the top frame.
+Added stiffness is still more important for this first printer.
+Build volume is shorter, movement at the top is already reduced.
+Stiffening it will reduce it further over the length of upright we will be using.

 ## 2025-12-09 Top Frame Stiffeners Created in Cad, Validated by Printing
     - 10mm x 20mm x 60mm corner brackets designed yesterday, 2 bolts per rail into t nuts